Kieyp/Kipbon/README.md

-- 👋 Hi, I’m @Kipbon
+- 👋 Hi, I’m @Kieyp
-- 👀 I’m interested in ...data analytics
+- 👀 I’m interested in ...data analytics and programming
-- 🌱 I’m currently learning ...java and html
+- 🌱 I’m currently learning ...javasript and html
 - 💞️ I’m looking to collaborate on ...coding and creating applications
 - 📫 How to reach me ...